Who Needs June Cleaver

 Choosing a President: Understanding the Electoral College

-The 2016 election has reinvigorated talk of abolishing the Electoral College, an institution that has evoked controversy since its origins at the Constitutional Convention in 1787.
+Recent presidential elections have reinvigorated talk of abolishing the Electoral College, an institution that has evoked controversy since its origins at the Constitutional Convention in 1787.
 Any useful discussion of the Electoral College must take into account both its origins and the way its operations have changed over time, but myths about this history abound.
-This presentation will identify and challenge the most prevalent of these myths, but will offer no recommendations about the future of the Electoral College.
+This presentation will identify and challenge the most prevalent of these myths.

 Five Myths about the Civil Rights Movement